andreasbalevik/hugo-fjordapartments.com/content/leiligheter/holmen-19-c/index.en.md

 ---
 title: Holmen 19C
-desc: "New apartment in the center of Balestrand for 4 people.
-2 bedrooms with double beds.
-One of the rooms can be converted into two single beds.
-Balcony with evening sun.
-Please note: this apartment does not have a fjord view."
+desc: "Apartment for 4 guests with 2 bedrooms and a balcony with evening sun.
+One bedroom can be split into two singles.
+No fjord view."

 details:
-- "4 personer"
+- "4 people"
-- "2 soverom"
+- "2 bedrooms"
-- "134 kvm"
+- "134 sq.m"

 images:
 - src: /images/apartments/19c/3.JPG